 History

 As the Maedas prospered, so did Kanazawa city, becoming a center of culture famed for its gold and silver craftwork, lacquerware, ceramics, and silk.
-These glory years of Maeda rule are still regarded fondly in Kanazawa, and every June the Hyakumangoku Festival parade commemorates the first Maeda lord’s entry into Kanazawa Castle.
+These glory years of Maeda rule are remembered fondly in Kanazawa, and every June the Hyakumangoku Festival parade commemorates the first Maeda lord’s entry into Kanazawa Castle.

 Over the centuries the castle suffered repeatedly from fires and later from neglect.
 The castle tower burnt down in 1602 and was never replaced.
 In the Great Kanazawa Fire of 1759 the castle was almost completely destroyed and had to be rebuilt, and several buildings were again lost to fire in 1881.
 In the early 20th century, the castle grounds were occupied by a military barracks, and the castle moats were filled in.
 After World War 2 public tennis courts were constructed on the castle grounds, and Kanazawa University had its campus on the site until the 1990s.
 Happily, local government took control of the site in 1996, and since that time many of the castle’s buildings have been rebuilt and a portion of the moat has been restored too.
 Today Kanazawa Castle has regained its rightful place as a proud symbol of the city’s heritage.